Jimisayss/GSE-Ascension/README.md

-# GSE (Gnome Sequencer Enhanced) for WoW 3.3.5a
+# GSE (Gnome Sequencer Enhanced) for WoW 3.3.5a/Project Ascension -Season 9-

 A revival and restoration of Gnome Sequencer Enhanced for World of Warcraft 3.3.5a (Wrath of the Lich King).

 ## About

+Almost all of this is the same as Cerberus's original GSE Backport update.
+I simply took his and Gummed's legwork and then added a few fixes and added support for use with the Project Ascension client as the original implementation didnt work properly, throwing errors in the ascension client, and had no means to load custom spells and abilities that werent properly registered in the default client.

 GSE (Gnome Sequencer Enhanced) is an advanced macro sequencer for World of Warcraft that allows players to create and execute complex macro sequences, bypassing normal macro limitations.
-This version has been specifically restored and fixed for WoW 3.3.5a compatibility.
+This version has been specifically restored and fixed for WoW 3.3.5a compatibility and then further iterated on with fixes and edits to allow usage with Project Ascensions custom client.

 **Original Author**: TimothyLuke
 **WotLK Backport**: Gummed (Warmane) - abandoned
 **Revival & Fixes**: cerberus (January 2025)
+**Adapted for Ascension**: dmjohn0x (August 2025)

 ## Features